kipcole9/money/README.md

 * `Money` is supported on Elixir 1.6 and later only

+## Supervisor configuration and operation

+`Money` starts a supervisor `Money.Supervisor` by default unless the dependency is configured as `runtime: false` in `mix.exs`.
+If configured as `runtime: false` then the application can be started later via `Money.Application.start(:normal, supervisor_options)` where `supervisor_options` is a keyword list of options that is given the `Supervisor.start_link/2`.
+The default options are `[strategy: :one_for_one, name: Money.Supervisor]`.

+The application supervisor is used by default to start the exchange rates service when required.
+The exchange rate service can be configured to run in a user defined supervision tree as explained in the next section.

 ## Exchange rates and currency conversion

 Money includes a process to retrieve exchange rates on a periodic basis.
 These exchange rates can then be used to support currency conversion.
 This service is not started by default.
 If started it will attempt to retrieve exchange rates every 5 minutes by default.